chrisgrieser/nvim-various-textobjs/README.md

 # nvim-various-textobjs 🟪🔷🟡 <!-- LTeX: enabled=true -->
 <a href="https://dotfyle.com/plugins/chrisgrieser/nvim-various-textobjs"><img src="https://dotfyle.com/plugins/chrisgrieser/nvim-various-textobjs/shield" /></a>

-Bundle of more than two dozen new text objects for Neovim.
+Bundle of more than two dozen new textobjects for Neovim.

 <!--toc:start-->
 - [List of Text Objects](#list-of-text-objects)